CrayLabs/SmartSim/doc/tutorials/inference.rst

 The above script will first launch the database, and then the script containing the SmartRedis client code Python script.
-The code here could easily be adapted to launch a C, C++, or Fortran application containing the SmartRedis clients in those langugages as well.
+The code here could easily be adapted to launch a C, C++, or Fortran application containing the SmartRedis clients in those languages as well.

-Below are a few examples of scripts that could be used with the above code to perform online inference in with various ML backends supported by SmartSim.
+Below are a few examples of scripts that could be used with the above code to perform online inference with various ML backends supported by SmartSim.